 - Building an audience, however, is the first phase

-- engaging and growing relationships with your audience is the second
+- engaging and growing relationships with your audience are the second

 - offering what you have to sell is third